 Pros of refinancing federal student loans

 The biggest pro of refinancing is that you may be able to lower your interest rate.
-The interest rates on federal student loans range from 2.75% to 5.30% as of January 2021.

-There’s nothing that you can do to change those rates as they are fixed rates.
+There’s nothing that you can do to change your rate on a federal student loan.
 Even if you have a great credit score and a healthy income, your interest rate isn’t going to change.
-That’s why a private lender may be able to offer you a much better rate.
-Refinancing lenders may offer fixed interest rates or variable interest rates.

 Either way, that’s a big plus in the refinancing column and a lot of savings.
 Interest cost isn’t the only consideration when you’re comparing federal loans versus private student loans, however.
-There are several federal loan benefits that you’d be giving up by refinancing.
-Let’s talk about those now.

 Cons of refinancing federal student loans

-There are important things to consider before refinancing student loans.
 Here are the three main drawbacks that you’ll need to weigh before you refinance Nelnet student loans.

-Ineligible for IDR plans
+Ineligible for income-driven repayment plans

+One of the biggest downsides if you refinance Nelnet student loans into private student loans is you lose the ability to make income-based payments.
 With IDR plans, your monthly payments scale up and down with your income.
-And you’ll also be eligible for forgiveness on any balance that’s remaining at the end of your repayment period.
+IDR plans also make you eligible for forgiveness on any balance that’s remaining at the end of your loan repayment period.

 But IDR plans also extend your repayment period to 20 or 25 years.
 That’s a long time to be stuck with your student loans.
 Plus, you’ll pay a lot more in interest.